postsharp/PostSharp.Samples/Diagnostics/PostSharp.Samples.Logging.ElasticStack/README.md

-# Serilog and the Elastic Stack
+# PostSharp Logging, Serilog and the Elastic Stack

 ## Table of contents